OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_visit_detail.md

 VISIT_OCCURRENCE_ID|**VISIT_OCCURRENCE** VISIT_OCCURRENCE_ID | **VISIT_OCCURRENCE** is constructed/derived from **VISIT_DETAIL**. |**VISIT_OCCURRENCE** VISIT_OCCURRENCE_ID is a FK for **VISIT_DETAIL** and can be used to identify **VISIT_DETAIL** records constructing one **VISIT_OCCURRENCE** record.

+## Change Log
+### September 21, 2020
+- Added place of service codes where the VISIT_DETAIL_END_DATE should equal the VISIT_DETAIL_START_DATE.

+### September 16, 2020
+* Changes to logic on how to assign VISIT_DETAIL_END_DATE.
+Previously records from RX_CLAIMS had the VISIT_DETAIL_END_DATE set to fill_dt + days_supply-1.
+This was changed so that the end date is also set to the fill date.
+* Records where the place of service value from MEDICAL_CLAIMS did not have a mapping still took the LST_DT as the VISIT_DETAIL_END_DATE.
+Many LST_DT values from the source data are incorrect so in the case that POS is blank or cannot be mapped the VISIT_DETAIL_END_DATE is set to the VISIT_DETAIL_START_DATE
+* Records from MEDICAL_CLAIMS with POS = 23 and where lst_dt - fst_dt > 1, the VISIT_DETAIL_START_DATE and VISIT_DETAIL_END_DATE are both set to fst_dt.
+* Records from MEDICAL_CLAIMS with POS is equal to 81, 42, 41, 14, 04, 18, 09, 03, 16, the VISIT_DETAIL_START_DATE and VISIT_DETAIL_END_DATE are both set to fst_dt.

 ----------------------------------------------------------------------
 <br>
 <br>